-Gluten-free vegans get twice their share of sweets in Portland — Back to Eden Bakery and Petunia’s Pies & Pastries both run gluten- and animal-free kitchens.
-Each location sports savory lunch menus and dreamy ice cream sundaes as well as plenty of cupcakes, cookies and doughnuts.
+Gluten-free vegans get their share of sweets in Portland — Petunia’s Pies & Pastries runs a gluten- and animal-free kitchen.
+Their menu sports savory lunch options and dreamy ice cream sundaes as well as plenty of cupcakes, cookies and doughnuts.
 Vegan Sweetpea Baking Company also offers a terrific savory lunch menu — think hot seitan-stacked sandwiches and cheesy bacon croissants — in addition to an extensive list of pastries and baked goods.

 North Portland’s St. Johns neighborhood is home to one of the world’s most famous plant-based food carts: Homegrown Smoker Vegan BBQ satisfies comfort food cravings with smoked tempeh rib platters, mock pulled-pork sandwiches and even mac-and-cheese burritos.
 On North Mississippi Avenue, Native Bowl loads rice bowls with garlic tofu and “fire-breathing dragon” sauce.

 Pressed for time?
 You’ll only need an hour to explore the world’s first vegan mini-mall, located in Southeast Portland, across the street from Revolution Hall.
-Score coconut caramels, dairy-free cheddar kettle chips and other unique snacks at Food Fight!
-Grocery, cruelty-free tees and accessories at Herbivore Clothing or sweet treats at Sweetpea without ever leaving the block.
+Score cruelty-free tees and accessories at Herbivore Clothing or sweet treats at Sweetpea without ever leaving the block.
 Those wishing to memorialize the moment can even get a guaranteed vegan tattoo at Scapegoat Tattoo!

 Close proximity to farms mean hyper-local offerings are nearly as common at Portland food carts as they are at fine restaurants.